deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 * WPGlobus works correctly with all themes that apply proper filtering before outputting content.
 * As most of the themes save their settings in the `options` table, you can use the [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/) plugin to process those settings correctly.
 * Some themes incorporate 3rd party plugins (e.g., sliders, forms, composers) - not all of them are 100% multilingual-ready.
-When you see elements that cannot be translated, please **tell the theme / plugin authors**.
+When you see elements that cannot be translated, please **tell the theme/plugin authors**.
 We are ready to help them.
 * Read more on the topic [here](https://wpglobus.com/documentation/wpglobus-compatibility-with-themes-and-plugins/).

 = Plugin Compatibility =